 the elimination of discrimination and other conduct that is prohibited by the Act

 the advancement of equality of opportunity between people who share a protected characteristic and people who do not share it

 to foster good relations across all characteristics – between people who share a protected characteristic and people who do not share it

 In practice at UTCC this includes removing barriers for disabled pupils, parents, members of staff, visitors to the school, local community members and to potential pupils of the future.

 Please also see our Equality and Diversity Policy for more information.

 When it comes to the pastoral team, there is never a problem too big or too small.
 At UTC Cambridge, we support and encourage each other to ensure that every student has a positive learning experience.

-We have a number of specialist support staff to help with any aspect of learning.
+We have a number of specialist support staff to help with student's learning.
 Our SEND Coordinator, Duncan Poyser, is a member of the Senior Leadership Team.
-He conducts student focus groups and an annual audit of student participation and access to curriculum and enrichment activities.

-UTC Cambridge has a new three storey building and a small amount of paved grounds that are fully wheelchair accessible including a lift between floors.
+UTC Cambridge is a three storey building with a small amount of paved grounds that are fully wheelchair accessible including a lift between floors.
 Throughout our extensive laboratory and teaching facilities we have adjustable height benches to ensure equality of access to the curriculum.
 In the fire exit stair wells we have evacuation chairs and designated trained staff and fire marshals.